NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

 group by m.product_name
 order by count(s.product_id) desc;
 ```

+Each occurrence of the product ids in the sales table is counted, and the results are ordered by the highest product count.
+The top result is filtered as the most purchased product.

 product_name | number_of_purchases
 ------------ | -------------------
 ramen        | 8

 **5. Which item was the most popular for each customer?**
 ```SQL